Our website uses cookies for statistical purposes.

 3. Business registration: a company is registered with the New Zealand Companies Office following a special application for this purpose;

-Investors should note that all New Zealand companies must have at least one director who lobes in New Zealand (be present for more than 183 days in a 12 month period, in most cases).
+Investors should note that all New Zealand companies must have at least one director who lives in New Zealand (be present for more than 183 days in 12 months, in most cases).
+This requirement is essential for ensuring that your company maintains a strong local presence and adheres to New Zealand’s corporate governance standards.

 For the incorporation of other types of companies, such as branches, our team can give you specific details.